goingnowhere/malfare-protocols/protocols/en/eviction_process/index.md

 - If the Board or Site Lead has a conflict of interests, an alternative, sober Board Member or Lead must be found.

-- T&E Lead may step in for MSL if the latter has personal ties to the potential evictee.
+- Tea & Empathy (T&E) Lead may step in for MSL if the latter has personal ties to the potential evictee.

 ## Roles

  - MSL/T&E Lead &endash; represent the health and safety interests of the potential evictee;
  - SL/Board Lead &endash; represent the interests of the event.

 ## When can someone be evicted?

- - For criminal behaviour (theft, physical assault, sexual assault, rape);
+ - For (suspected) criminal behaviour (theft, physical assault, sexual assault, rape);
  - For harmful or threatening behaviour toward other participants (preferably after receiving at least 1 warning if situation allows it).
  - Only if ALL 3 agree on eviction.

 ## Rules to follow
  - Eviction decisions are made behind closed doors, away from the general public;
  - Eviction decisions are made only by MSL, BL and SL (or their designated fill-ins, as outlined above), and only in unanimous agreement;
  - If there is no agreement, an alternative solution needs to be found;
  - The safety and welfare of the evictee should not be compromised by their eviction.

 ## Possible alternative solutions to immediate eviction
  - the potential evictee sobers up at T&E or Malfare before eviction;